BabyImpala/SexLab-Wiki/docs/slp/api-reference.md

 bool Function IsSceneOral()
 ```

-### Custom Context
+### Contextual Tags

-Custom context tags allow mods to communicate with each other about scene intent.
+Contextual tags mark the thread (not the animation) and allow mod-to-mod communication.

 ```papyrus
 bool Function HasContext(String asTag)         ; Does thread own this context?